gravitational/careers/challenges/systems/challenge-2.md

 * Use mTLS authentication to verify the client's identity
 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
-* Accept and forward requests to upstreams using library
+* Accept and forward connections to upstreams using library

 ## Level 3

 ### Library

-* Implement a least connections request forwarder that tracks the number of connections per upstream.
+* Implement a least connections connection forwarder that tracks the number of connections per upstream.

 ### Server